 The long-established Oxford School, located in Muhaisnah, provides a UK IGCSE and A' Level based education.

-With 138 (mainly Indian) teachers the school has a fairly low teacher to student ratio of 1:10 - on a par with some of the academically most successful (and most high fee) schools in the city.
+With 161 (mainly Indian) teachers the school has a low teacher to student ratio of 1:10 - on a par with some of the academically most successful (and most high fee) schools in the city.
 All teachers are said to have appropriate teaching qualifications and there is a growing number of teaching assistants (over 30 in 2018-19 according to the last KHDA inspection report issued for the school).

 What about the curriculum?